 Dave Mason is one of the perennials of music.
 A highly talented songwriter, an almost unmistakable vocalist and a beyond masterful guitarist with a moving, melodic, bluesy style, Mason is that one-in-a-million artist whose workmanlike reputation and wealth of talent makes a career in pop music seem an inborn calling.
 Mason has built a dedicated and steadfast following via his solid musicianship and contagious work ethic.
 He learned first-hand at one recent concert.

 “We were playing at the China Club in Aspen about two weeks ago,” Mason said in a phone interview last year, “and there were 20 or 30 people up front who kept bowing to me every time I did a guitar solo.
 It was pretty funny, and rather embarrassing, actually,” he observed, laughing at the recollection.

 As we began our research for this article we uncovered an unusual fact: Dave Mason shares his birthday with both Donovan and 10cc co-founder Graham Gouldman.
 All three of these uber-talented musicians was born on May 10, 1946, and Mason was born just 90 miles away from Gouldman.
 What this means is unclear, but it struck us as a strange coincidence worth mentioning.

-Right now Dave is on tour in Europe, with concerts this month in South Holland, Belgium, France, and England.
 Dave has a website with the latest news, tour schedules, and lots of good music.
-His latest release, Traffic Jam, is from 2016 and available via the link above.
+His latest release, Traffic Jam, is from 2016 and available on his homepage.